Skip to content

 Pamela Paresky for the Interfaith Lecture Series during Chautauqua Institution’s week themed "Freedom of Expression, Imagination, and the Resilience of Democracy" during the 2023 Summer Assembly.
 Via YouTube.

 Psychologist and Quillette contributor Pamela Paresky travelled across Israel in the wake of October 7 and interviewed Israeli intellectuals, politicians, servicemen, and others about Hamas’s attack on Israel, how it happened and how it’s changed the country and the world.
-Below is a full list of all Pamela’s interviews in this series.
+Below is a full list of all Pamela’s interviews in this series in chronological order.

 Journalist Lahav Harkov Gives An Introduction to Israeli Politics